Production Deployment Checklist

 -

-Restart policies - Configure automatic restarts
+Restart policies - Configure automatic recovery

-- Restart on failure
+- Restart on failure with backoff delay

 -

-Monitoring & Logging
+Monitoring and Logging

 Application Monitoring